The Whatsapp for payments?

 Libra White Paper

-In the media frenzy around Libra, dubbed ‘a simple global digital currency for all’, we take a look at some of the facts and opinion amid all the noise.
+In the media frenzy around Libra, dubbed ‘a simple global digital The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange.
+More for all’, we take a look at some of the facts and opinion amid all the noise.
 Is a global payments industry apocalypse, or worse, upon us?
 Or is Facebook’s latest brainchild just an idealistic vision facing multiple future hurdles?

 On 18 June 2019, Facebook announced its plan to launch Libra, a “stablecoin”, built on a tailored version of blockchain technology and designed to let people shop and make low-fee money transfers globally.
 Like Facebook’s previous game-changing initiatives that have transformed the way people interact across the globe, Libra is another bold idea aimed at the masses and capturing attention at the top.
 Tapping into a potential and growing audience of some 2.4 billion Facebook users (almost twice the population of China or India), Libra aims to be the first global peer-to-peer payments network.
 It also aims to serve the 1.6 billion people in the world who lack easy access to traditional banking.
 The new currency is tipped to launch in the first half of 2020.